GitHub Auth Module

 - From the New module drop-down list, select GitHub....

-- Enter the name for the new auth module and Server URL.
-Click Create.
+- Enter the name for the new auth module and Server URL, then click the Create button.

-- Click the link to access the Register a new OAth application page in GitHub.
+- Click the link to access the Register a new OAuth application page in GitHub.

 Generate a Client ID and Secret in GitHub

 Specify the general parameters to register a new OAuth application: Application name, Homepage URL, and optional Application description.

 In the Authorization callback URL, paste the callback URL you copied from the Auth Module page in Hub.

 - Click the Register application button.

 GitHub generates the credentials you need to set up the Hub module and displays them at the top of the page.

 Copy the client ID from GitHub and paste it into the Client ID input field in Hub.